Islamic State says it launched rocket attack on Egypt navy vessel

 On July 1, 100 militants and at least 17 members of the security forces were killed in a single day of clashes and attacks claimed by Sinai Province, authorities said.

-The car bomb assassination of Egypt’s top prosecutor in Cairo last month has also raised concerns that the insurgency is spreading.

-A Reuters witness in Gaza saw a plume of dark grey smoke rising from a boat off the coast.
+A Reuters witness in Gaza saw a plume of dark gray smoke rising from a boat off the coast.
 Other witnesses in the Palestinian enclave said they heard explosions and gunfire.

+An Israeli military spokeswoman said Israel was not involved in the incident and had not been asked to assist.

 Military sources said the suspected militants had fled after firing on the vessel.